Bulk plasmons in elemental metals: Abstract

 \section{Abstract}

-The spectral properties, momentum dispersion, and broadening of bulk plasmonic excitations of 25 elemental metals are studied from first principles calculations in the random-phase approximation.
+The spectral properties, momentum dispersion, and broadening of bulk plasmonic excitations of 26 elemental metals are studied from first principles calculations in the random-phase approximation.
 Spectral band structures are constructed from the resulting momentum- and frequency-dependent inverse dielectric function.
-We develop an effective analytical representation of the main collective excitations in the dielectric response, by extending our earlier model based on multipole-Pad\'e approximants (MPA) to incorporate both momentum and frequency dependence.
-With this tool, we identify plasmonic quasiparticle dispersions exhibiting complex features, including non-parabolic energy and intensity dispersions, discontinuities due to anisotropy, and overlapping effects that lead to band crossings and anti-crossings.
-We also find good agreement between computed results and available experiments in the optical limit.
-The results for elemental metals establish a reference point that can guide both fundamental studies and practical applications in plasmonics and spectroscopy.
+We develop an effective analytical representation of the main collective excitations in the dielectric response, extending our earlier model based on multipole-Pad\'e approximants (MPAs) to incorporate both momentum and frequency dependence [MPA($\q$)].
+With this representation, we identify plasmonic quasiparticle dispersions exhibiting complex features, including non-parabolic energy and intensity dispersions, discontinuities due to anisotropy, and overlapping effects that lead to band crossings and anti-crossings.
+Comparing with available experimental data, mainly in the optical limit, we find good agreement with the computed spectra.
+The results for elemental metals and their effective MPA($\q$) representation establish a reference point that can guide both fundamental studies and practical applications in plasmonics and spectroscopy.